-What is Freshman Seminar?
+What is First-Year Seminar?

-- learning skills, including time management, note-taking, active reading, test-taking, oral presentations, library skills and computer use
+- Learning skills, including time management, note-taking, active reading, test-taking, oral presentations, library skills and computer use

-- knowledge of campus resources
+- Knowledge of campus resources

-- exploration of majors and courses
+- Exploration of majors and courses

-- diversity issues, culture and ethics
+- Diversity issues, culture and ethics

-- transition and wellness issues
+- Transition and wellness issues

 - University history, traditions and purposes

-- exposure to fine arts events
+- Exposure to fine arts events

 You do not have to know what you want to major in to join a learning community.
 Learning communities are offered in a wide variety of themes and interests and include courses that meet general education requirements.